trojanspike/cordovaCache/README.md

 * make delete method for container
 * make clearAll method for cache object
 * try to get the app id automatically
+* make test suites
+* attach for other libs : jQuery , requirejs & angular